tickets

 When does the event start and finish?

-Otherfield takes place from Friday 2nd August to Sunday 4th August 2024.
+Otherfield takes place from Friday 1st August to Sunday 3rd August 2025.
 The event begins on Friday early evening and ends Sunday late afternoon.
-Access to the site is available from midday on Friday 2nd August and the site needs to be vacated by 7pm on Sunday 2nd August.
+Access to the site is available from 2 pm on Friday 1st August and the site needs to be vacated by 7pm on Sunday 3rd August.

 Tickets